Drug Take-Back Day

 Use a sharps container purchased from a pharmacy or other source, or use a strong plastic container (HDPE plastic with #2 recycling symbol) with a screw-top lid.
 Used laundry detergent bottles work well.
 Never use paper or plastic milk jugs.
 They can puncture.
 Never use glass containers.
 They can break and make the hazard worse.

-Containers of sharps should be clearly labelled as “Sharps” or "Biohazard Waste.”
+Containers of sharps should be clearly labeled as “Sharps” or "Biohazard Waste.”

 Once filled, the container should be firmly sealed (tape the lid) to prevent spillage.